ghowland/sireus/documentation/how_to_start.md

 Only bring queries in when you have variables you want to extract from the queries.
 You can extract more than 1 variable per query, using the metrics matching, but remember to keep the Bot Key in one of the Metric Names so that you can match the query to all the Bots in the Bot Group.

-## 6. Add an Action to Cover Every Troubelshooting State
+## 6. Add an State Condition to Cover Every Troubleshooting State

-Actions are only evalauted if all their Required States are currently active.
-So you need to have at least 1 Action for every state in your troubleshooting pipeline, which will move the pipeline forward.
+State Conditions are only evalauted if all their Required States are currently active.
+So you need to have at least 1 State Condition for every state in your troubleshooting pipeline, which will move the pipeline forward.

 You will usually want more than 1 action, so that you can differentiate different kinds of situations inside that state.

-## 7. Add an Action to Cover Non-Troubleshooting State
+## 7. Add an State Condition to Cover Non-Troubleshooting State

-For all the non-troubleshooting state pipelines, like the "Traffic" example above, you also want Actions to adjust their states.
+For all the non-troubleshooting state pipelines, like the "Traffic" example above, you also want State Conditions to adjust their states.
 Always remember you will either need to advance the state, or reset the state.
 You can also auto-advance the state, where you don't need to specify the state name, it will just go to the next state.

 Auto-advancing state pipelines is useful for a state like, "Corrections":